lkodinsson/MARS/Basic/PHB.md

 ### Challenge Difficulty

 Various challenges will come at various difficulties.
 These difficulties are represented by a name and a value.
-Most challenges requiring you to roll dice will exist within the *easy* to *ambitious* difficulty range (although more difficult challenges may present themselves) as described by the following table:
+Most challenges requiring you to roll dice will exist within the *moderate* to *ambitious* difficulty range (although more difficult challenges may present themselves) as described by the following table:

 ##### Table: Challenge Difficulties
 | Difficulty<br/>Value | Difficulty Name |